-$\P$ 13.02.02 Extension of Time and Examiner's Amendment Authorized
+¶ 13.02.02 Extension of Time and Examiner's Amendment Authorized

-An extension of time under 37 CFR 1.136(a) is required in order to make an examiner's amendment which places this application in condition for allowance.
+An extension of time under 37 CFR 1.136(a) is required in order to make an examiner's amendment that places this application in condition for allowance.
 During a conversation conducted on [1], [2] requested an extension of time for [3] MONTH(S) and authorized the Director to charge Deposit Account No. [4] the required fee of \$ [5] for this extension and authorized the following examiner's amendment.
 Should the changes and/or additions be unacceptable to applicant, an amendment may be filed as provided by 37 CFR 1.312.
 To ensure consideration of such an amendment, it MUST be submitted no later than the payment of the issue fee.

-See MPEP § 706.07(f) which explains when an extension of time is needed in order to make amendments to place the application in condition for allowance.
+- 1. See MPEP § 706.07(f) which explains when an extension of time is needed in order to make amendments to place the application in condition for allowance. - 2.
+In no case can any extension carry the date for reply to an Office action beyond the maximum period of SIX MONTHS set by statute (35 U.S.C.
+133).